sweta4340/sweta_patel_portfolio/README.md

 **📧 Email:** sweta.patel4340@gmail.com
 **🔗 LinkedIn:** [Sweta Patel](https://www.linkedin.com/in/sweta-patel-95091322a/)

-👋 Hello, I'm Sweta Patel, a passionate **Data Engineer** with a strong background in **analytics, software engineering, and project management**.
+👋 Hello, I'm Sweta Patel, a passionate **Data Engineer** with a strong background in **analytics, software engineering, and cloud solutions**.

-My journey with data began in college, where I was studying **databases and advanced database technologies**.
-I became deeply interested in how data flows through systems, how it can be structured and optimized for efficiency, and its transformative impact on decision-making.
-I was constantly engaging myself to **emerging trends, data patterns, and latest technologies**.
-I also experimented through **small projects**, refining my skills and discovering innovative ways to extract value from data.
-For me, data is more than just numbers—it’s a powerful asset that, when harnessed effectively, can **drive business innovation, predict trends, and unlock hidden opportunities**.
+My journey with data began in college while studying databases and advanced database technologies.
+I was fascinated by how data moves through systems, how it can be structured for efficiency, and its ability to drive smart decision-making.
+I constantly explored emerging trends, analyzed patterns, and kept up with the latest technologies.
+Through hands-on projects, I refined my skills and discovered creative ways to extract value from data.
+To me, data is more than just numbers—it’s a powerful asset that can fuel innovation, predict trends, and uncover hidden opportunities when used effectively.

 ---